bbock/mqtt_cul_server/README.md

-# Somfy Rollershutter via CUL to MQTT bridge
+# MQTT to CUL bridge

-This software package provides a module to encapsulate the Somfy Rollershutter control via the CUL USB stick (www.culfw.de).
+This software package provides a bridge to connect a CUL wireless tarnsceiver with an MQTT bridge, so that multiple clients (smart home, other apps) can use it over the network to control various smart home devices.

+Currently used and tested with Somfy rollershutters and Brennenstuhl RCS switchable power sockets (Intertechno-compatible).

+Further information about the CUL: www.culfw.de

 # TODO